 I grew up in New York, famous for it's "dirty water dogs" from street carts.
 Loaded with mustard (New Yorkers take their dogs with mustard) and all the toppings, they're delicious and we didn't spend too much time worrying about what was in them.
 Likewise, I've rarely attended a cocktail party of any kind that didn't include a tray of pigs in a blanket.
 Little baby hot dogs wrapped in puff pastry, sometimes with cheese, and baked until poofy and golden brown.
 I could eat them by the tray full, even though I try to restrain myself.

-Pork is not typically eaten in Middle Eastern cuisine due to dietary laws but my supermarket is full of beef and turkey hot dog options.
-There's also a whole variety of interesting chicken sausages to choose from that would work well.
+Pork is not typically eaten in Middle Eastern cuisine due to dietary restrictions but my supermarket is full of beef and turkey hot dog options.
+There's also a whole variety of interesting chicken sausages to choose from that would work just as well.
 I gave it a tiny bit of za'atar to season the fillo but the dog was salty enough.
 It was crunchy and delicious!

 - 2 Sheets frozen fillo dough, thawed

-- 2 Hot dogs (I used beef) or other similar sausage
+- 2 Hot dogs (I used all beef) or other similar sausage

 - 1 Tablespoon olive oil